Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 Neon supports the verify-full SSL mode for client connections, which is the strictest SSL mode provided by PostgreSQL.
 When set to verify-full, a PostgreSQL client verifies that the server's certificate is issued by a trusted certificate authority (CA), and that the server host name matches the name stored in the certificate.
 This helps prevent man-in-the-middle attacks.
 For information about configuring verify-full SSL mode for your connections, see Connect securely.

-In addition, Neon requires a 60-bit entropy password for all PostgreSQL roles.
+• Secure password enforcement — Neon requires a 60-bit entropy password for all Postgres roles.
 This degree of entropy ensures that passwords have a high level of randomness.
 Assuming a perfect distribution of choices for every bit of entropy, a password with 60 bits of entropy has 2^60 (or about 1.15 quintillion) possible combinations, which makes it computationally infeasible for attackers to guess the password through brute-force methods.
-For Neon users created via the Neon Console, API, and CLI, passwords are generated with 60-bit entropy.
-For SQL users created via SQL, user-defined passwords are validated at user-creation time to ensure 60-bit entropy.
+For Postgres roles created via the Neon Console, API, and CLI, passwords are generated with 60-bit entropy.
+For Postgres roles created via SQL, user-defined passwords are validated at creation time to ensure 60-bit entropy.

 IP allowlist support